stiles/FlightTracer/README.md

 - Ensure that your AWS credentials or profile are configured correctly if you wish to use the S3 upload feature.
 - The package fetches data from ADS-B Exchange so the availability of data depends on the public API.
 - Flight leg detection is based on a configurable time gap threshold (default is 15 minutes).
 Adjust as needed for your data.
+- Plotting functionality includes an option to expand the plotted extent (via `pad_factor`) for broader context and to save the plot as a PNG.

-## Roadmap for enhancements
+## Roadmap for Enhancements

-#### Export additional geometries:

-- In addition to exporting point GeoJSON, generate a linestring GeoJSON that connects consecutive points in each leg.
-This would make it easier to visualize the overall flight path.

-#### Leg-specific exports:

-- Provide an option to split exports by flight leg so that if a day contains multiple flight legs (or if the user wants leg-specific outputs), each leg is written to its own file or stored in a separate structure.

 #### Enrich with external metadata:

-- Build tools to “hydrate” your flight data with additional aircraft metadata from external sources such as FAA, ICAO, or other databases.
-This could include aircraft type, operator information, age, etc.
+- Build tools to “hydrate” your flight data with additional aircraft metadata from external sources such as FAA, ICAO, or other databases (e.g., aircraft type, operator, age, etc.).

 #### Package distribution:

-- Finalize the code structure (including tests, documentation, and a setup script) and publish the package to PyPI so others can install it via pip.
+- Finalize the code structure (including tests, documentation, and a setup script) and publish the package to PyPI for installation via pip.

 #### Enhanced documentation and examples:

-- Update the readme to include comprehensive, end-to-end examples for different scenarios (e.g., pulling all flights for a month for a given aircraft, processing a list of aircraft from a metadata URL, etc.).
-Include usage examples for the new features (linestring export, leg splitting, and metadata enrichment).
+- Update the README with comprehensive, end-to-end examples for various scenarios (e.g., pulling all flights for a month of a particular aircraft, processing a list of aircraft from a metadata URL, etc.), including usage examples for linestring export, leg splitting, and metadata enrichment.

 #### Configurable thresholds and options:

-- Allow the user to adjust parameters like the time-gap threshold for determining new flight legs, output formats, or even which metadata fields to hydrate.
+- Allow users to adjust parameters like the time-gap threshold for determining new flight legs, output formats, and which metadata fields to hydrate.

 #### Performance and error handling improvements:

-- Add caching or parallel processing options to improve performance when fetching data over a long date range or from multiple aircraft.
+- Add caching or parallel processing options to improve performance when fetching data over a long date range or for multiple aircraft.

-- Improve error handling to gracefully skip problematic dates or flights while logging the issues.
+- Improve error handling to gracefully skip problematic dates or flights while logging issues.

 ## License